You may think that once winter sets in your garden is going to be barren and bare. But it doesn’t have to be.

 Watering: Consistent moisture

-Lenten Roses are easy to care for once established.
-Mulching helps maintain soil moisture and temperature.
+Once they’re established Lenten Roses are very easy to care for.
+Mulching can help with the soil temperature and moisture.

 12. Mahonia (Oregon Grape)